eclipse-iceoryx/iceoryx/README.md

 </p>

 You're right, middleware is a cluttered term and can somehow be all or nothing.
-To get a better impression what this means for iceoryx, please have a loot at our [goals and non-goals](doc/goals-non-goals.md).
+To get a better impression what this means for iceoryx, please have a look at our [goals and non-goals](doc/goals-non-goals.md).

 Don't get too frightened of the API when strolling through the examples.
 Think of the untyped C++ and the C API as a "plumbing" one ("plumbing" as defined in Git, which means low-level).
 We're not using the "plumbing" APIs ourselves, but